nate-s/quboWFC/README.md

 # Wave Function Collapse using actual quantum computing and quantum anealers

-You can find the GitHub repo here [here](https://github.com/nate-s/quboWFC.git).
+You can find the GitHub repo here [here](https://github.com/nate-s/quboWFC.git), and the io page [here](https://nate-s.github.io/quboWFC/).
 This is a WIP.
 Updates coming soon are
 1) Cool pictures to convey concepts easier
 2) Actual generated maps